 - Subsequent to occurrence of any of the prior circumstances, the schedule logic is not revised appropriately.

 - Schedule updates do not include regular review and correction of invalid logic in light of out-of-sequence progress.

-In MSP, a task that is both started and completed out-of-sequence may cause the incomplete tasks in its predecessor and/or successor chains to become effectively open-ended, with consequent impacts on Early and Late dates, Total Slack, and Critical task definition.
+In MSP, a task that is both started and completed out-of-sequence may cause the incomplete tasks in its predecessor and/or successor chains to become effectively open-ended, with impacts on Early and Late dates, Total Slack, and Critical task definition.
 Consequently, the updated schedule may be invalid.